endurodave/AsyncMulticastDelegateModern/README.md

 Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/5277036/Asynchronous-Multicast-Delegates-in-Modern-Cpluspl">Asynchronous Multicast Delegates in Modern C++</a>

-# Design Details
+# Design Documentation

- See [Design Details](docs/DETAILS.md) for implementation design details and more examples.
+ See [Design Details](docs/DETAILS.md) for implementation design documentation and more examples.

- See Doxygen main page located at `doxygen/html/index.html` for source code documentation.
-Clone the repository to view the pages in a browser.
+ See [Doxygen Documentation](https://endurodave.github.io/AsyncMulticastDelegateModern/html/index.html) for source code documentation.

 # Quick Start